vmanucharyan/duktape-cpp/README.md

 # Summary

-`duktape-cpp` is a library to easily bind C++ classes to duktape scripts.
+`duktape-cpp` is a library to easily bind C++ classes to [duktape](http://duktape.org) scripts.
+It is aimed to be easy to use and safe.

-It is work-in-progress and may lack some features you may need, so feel free to contribute!
+It is currently work-in-progress and may lack some features, so feel free to to contribute!

 # Getting started

+Requirements:
+- Modern C++ compiler with C++14 support

-duktape-cpp is a header-only library, so all you need is to just add source files from `src` directory to you project and `#include "duktape-cpp/DuktapeCpp.h"`
+duktape-cpp is a header-only library, so all you need is to just add source files from `src` directory to you project and `#include "duktape-cpp/DuktapeCpp.h"`.

 # Basic example